Japan Travel Tips

 How to get around

 Highway Buses are also an option, and individual bus tickets purchased are generally cheaper than rail.
 However, since travel using JR Rail Pass makes unlimited, fast, long-distance, comfortable, daytime travel affordable, I personally have only supplemented rail travel by bus when local train service was limited.
-Between Koriyama and Iwaki, for example, there are only five trips daily through the mountains by JR rail (1,660 yen (or free with JR Pass); 1 hr.
-38 min.), but buses (1,600 yen; 1 hr.
+Between Koriyama and Iwaki, for example, there are only five trips daily over the mountains by JR rail (¥1,660 (or free with JR Pass); 1 hr.
+38 min.), but buses (¥1,600; 1 hr.
 28 min.) run more frequently.
 Regional bus companies publish their schedules on the internet; if you know the bus company name (Konan in Hirosaki, for example), you can Google search schedules, probably in Japanese for Tohoku.
 Tickets are usually purchased on a walk-up basis.
 Online train schedule sites such as Jorudan's Japan Transit Planner also include certain highway bus schedules, especially long-distance and overnight buses, and in particular to and from Tokyo.

 Hitchhiking In the days before Rail Passes were available, my buddy Ken White and I hitchhiked pretty much the whole country north to south, from Hokkaidō to Kyūshū, catching a few train rides in-between.